fatimaazfar/EpiDetect/README.md

 # EpiDetect

 EpiDetect is a web application developed using the MERN stack, designed to predict skin diseases from images captured using your web camera.
 It uses a fine-tuned ResNet50 model for accurate skin disease detection.
-The application also supports document upload and summarization with a Q&A chat feature, providing comprehensive functionality for users.

 ## Features